From idea to live product

 What This Means for You

 The speed gets the attention.
-But the speed is not the point.
+The speed is not the point.

 The research mattered.
 The security audit mattered.
 The hour of live testing and iteration mattered.
 The decision to name the assistant first mattered.
 Every one of those was a human call that AI could not have made on its own.

-Tools: Claude Code (Opus 4.6), VS Code, GitHub, Cloudflare Workers, Cloudflare Turnstile, Kit, GA4
+Tools used Claude Code (Opus 4.6), VS Code, GitHub, Cloudflare Workers, Cloudflare Turnstile, Kit, GA4.

 Can a non-technical person build a web app with AI?

 Yes.
 Harrison Painter is not a developer.
-He built a production-grade, security-audited web application with a serverless backend in 3.5 hours using Claude Code.
-The AI handled the code.
+He built a production, security-audited web application with a serverless backend in 3.5 hours using Claude Code.
+AI handled the code.
 The human handled the judgment: user empathy, design decisions, security concerns, and business strategy.

 How long does it take to build a web app with Claude Code?